najwanaamane/Anomaly-Detection-in-Network-Traffic/README.md

 # Anomaly-Detection-in-Network-Traffic
-Unsupervised and supervised techniques for detecting anomalies in network traffic using on unlabeled data
+Unsupervised and supervised techniques for detecting anomalies in network traffic on unlabeled data

 ---